SXC-ALCC/.github/profile/README.md

 ---

 ## 🌐 Stay Connected!
-Follow us on social media and join our Discord for the latest updates
+Follow us on social media  for the latest updates!